 Chief Financial Officer (CFO)Email George

 George Miles is the Chief Financial Officer (CFO) for Healing Bridges, a position in which he previously held from December 2000 through May 2005, and then was rehired in May 2015.
 Miles is responsible for all the finance aspects of the organization.
 During his time away from the agency, he continued to gain experience in finance and worked as the CFO for Washington County Children and Youth, a social services agency located in Washington County, from 2009 to 2015.
-Miles graduated from California University of Pennsylvania, now known as PennWest California University, with a Bachelor’s of Arts degree in Administration and Business.
+He graduated from California University of Pennsylvania, now known as PennWest California University, with a Bachelor’s of Arts degree in Administration and Business.

 Miles is a die-hard Pittsburgh Steelers and Pittsburgh Penguins fan.
 His favorite TV series is "Yellowstone."
 He has been with his wife Crystal for 12 years and has one daughter, who has given him two wonderful granddaughters and one stepdaughter that is in his eyes, his daughter.
 His faith is a very important part of his and Crystal’s life.